Credits: 3 credits / Offered by: Southern Methodist University

 This course provides an overview of international relations in the East Asian region while introducing students to the leading theories and debates about regional cooperation in the field of international relations.
 It examines the various tensions between the establishment of closer ties among the nations in East Asia and the preservation of national sovereignty.
 The central question is whether the East Asian region is heading towards greater peace and cooperation or war and conflict in the twenty-first century.
 For the purpose of this course, East Asia is defined as the region. encompassing the Russian Far East, China, Korea, Japan, Taiwan, and Southeast Asia.
 Because it has been extensively involved in the region since the 1850s, we also discuss the role of the United States in the region.
 We may make occasional reference to India, but South Asia and Central Asia are not a primary focus of this course.

-Credits: 3 credits / Offered by: Stetson University
+Credits: 3 credits / Offered by: Presbyterian College

-Credits: 3 credits / Offered by: Pitzer College
+Credits: 3 credits / Offered by: Nazareth University

 Credits: 3 credits / Offered by: Southern Methodist University